Patryk27/rast-jit-vm/README.md

 }
 ```

-And while it might seem like a lot more work compared to just evaluating stuff,
+This allows not only to type-check _all_ of the code up-front, but also to
-the gain here comes from the fact that during the compilation we can e.g.
+perform otherwise impossible optimizations such as preallocating variables into
-preallocate variables into stack-slots:
+stack-slots:

 ``` rust
 struct CompilationContext {